zoeyTM/angular-starter/README.md

 gulp renew
 ```

-> Note: You will still need to manually edit the information inside of `package.json` and `bower.json`. (i.e., name, description, keywords, etc.)
+> Note: For now, you will still need to manually edit the information inside of `package.json` and `bower.json`. (i.e., name, description, keywords, etc.)

 ### Create a new git repo
 You _could_ start writing code now and throw it all away when you're done.